 The Federal Reserve is currently operating its interest rate framework with the supply of reserves well beyond the saturated level.

-The blue line is the demand curve of reserves, which portrays the inverse relation between the quantity demanded of reserves and the opportunity cost of holding reserves.
+The blue line is the demand curve of reserves, which portrays the inverse relationship between the quantity demanded of reserves and the opportunity cost of holding reserves.

 The demand for reserves starts as a vertical line at the level v^r.
 This is the pre-QE level of reserve supply, where banks mostly hold reserves at the level required by the central banks, i.e. the level of excess is essentially zero.